RFC: Linked Pools (Technical Proposal)

 fn target_positions

-An extrinsic that allows to define how the PTs in the pool should be distributed among the pools that have previously been linked via link_pool.
+An extrinsic that allows to define how the funds in the pool should be distributed among the pools that have previously been linked via link_pool.
 This extrinsic will not be callable by anybody and will be restricted.
 Which accounts are allowed to trigger this call is controlled by on-chain permissions and the configuration details for a given pool.

 fn update_positions